taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 The above comparison metrics should guide our discussions and prevent an overemphasis on subjective opinions.

 ## Proposed Solution
 An auction mechanism is suggested to realign provers' incentives towards cost-effectiveness.
 This mechanism allows provers to bid for block rewards, thereby establishing a transparent fee market.
-Furthermore, this model promotes resource conservation by enabling provers to commit to resource-intensive Zero-Knowledge Proof (ZKP) computations only after they have definitively won a block reward.
+Furthermore, this model promotes resource conservation by enabling provers to commit to resource-intensive Zero-Knowledge Proof (ZKP) computations only after they have definitively won a block.

 ### Batch-Based Approach